-To clean a lens or filter, the first thing you should do is use the blower brush to remove any particulates adhering to the glass.
+To clean a lens or filter, the first thing you should do is gently use the blower brush to remove any particulates adhering to the glass.
 Being gentle is the key.
 Any solid pieces of dust, sand, and dirt can cause scratches when you buff out the glass.
 Use the blower to blast air to get the larger pieces out of the way, then gently bush the more resilient dirt away.
 Move the glass around in the light to check to see if there are any more particles or smudges on your lens.
 Particles should be removed with the blower brush only.

 The smudges will require some cleaning solution and a good buffing with a microfiber cloth.
 Add a few drops of cleaning solution, such as Formula MC to a small, clean area of your microfiber cloth.
 Never apply directly to the lens or filter, as it may drip to the edge, get in the seams of your lens or filter and be stuck under the glass element.
 This can ruin your lens!
 Apply the moist cloth to the glass surface area using side-to-side motions.
 Side-to-side motion helps minimize the potential scratching possible if you did not remove all the particulates.
 Then use a dry section of the microfiber cloth to buff away the remaining cleaning solution.
 Be careful not to press too hard.
+And wipe side-to-side, never in a circle.
 Always check your cleaning job, by moving the glass around in the light, to see if you got it all.

 Make sure the cloth and solution you use are approved for camera lenses.
 Don’t use your shirt.
 Do not use glass cleaning solution, such as Windex, as it may damage the special coating on your glass.

 More protection for your lens.